-Aside from the brain, the eyes are probably the most complex organ in the human body.
+How Eye Color Can Change Aside from the brain, the eyes are probably the most complex organ in the human body.
 They can bring our world into focus, bend light, and grant us vision.
 However, for many of us, the most fascinating thing about eyes is their color.
-Some people may believe that their eye color has changed over time.
-This leads us to the
+Some people may believe that their eye color has changed over

 Sight is a very precious gift and most people will go to the ends of the Earth and will try every gimmick to maintain or improve their vision.
 There are countless devices and “medicines” designed with the intent of supporting eye health.
 The preponderance of those treatments is pure hokum and have absolutely no merit.
 But one specific treatment might

+Can Chlorine Damage Your Eyes?
 Jumping into swimming pools is definitely one of the highlights of summertime in Michigan, but some people tend to shy away from doing so because the chlorine in the pool “burns their eyes.”
 But is there any truth to that?
 How does chlorine affect your eyes?
 Here’s how it all goes in a nutshell.
-Chlorine Keeps the Pool Clean

 Are Fake Eyelashes Safe?
 In this day and age, bigger is better.
 Fake eyelashes, often known to the makeup world as “falsies,” are all the rage right now.
 Applying false eyelashes is simple albeit tedious: you apply eyelash adhesive to the edge and glue them down as close to your natural lash line as possible.
 Once laid down correctly, they